Ws-Syx/TransVFC/Readme.md

 # TransVFC: A Transformable Video Feature Compression Framwork for Machines

-We will finish our codes as soon as possible.
+We will finish our codes after publication as soon as possible.